Cyphrme/Coze/docs/proposals/proposal_pubkey_concat_x.md

 Conclusion:

-Move to concated when time permits.
+Move to concated (when time permits).